flomesh-io/osm-edge-docs/content/en/docs/getting_started/_index.md

 ---
 title: "Getting Started"
-description: "The following pages demonstrate OSM's basic features with a sample microservice topology, from installation to configuring traffic policies to cleanup."
+description: "The following pages demonstrate osm-edge's basic features with a sample microservice topology, from installation to configuring traffic policies to cleanup."
 type: docs
 weight: 2
 ---